jkibort928/spoober/README.md

 # spoober
-A text file parser, designed for keeping organized lists of packages for easy one-command installation.
+A text file parser, designed for keeping organized lists of packages for easy one-command installation, written in Haskell.

 I made this project to assist with reinstalling my OS

 Note: this readme sucks lol